On Testing and Learning Quantum Junta Channels: Introduction

 \begin{theorem}[Learning Quantum $k$-Junta Channels] There exists an algorithm, given oracle access to an $n$-qubit to $n$-qubit $k$-junta channel $\Phi$, it makes $O(4^k/\vep^2)$ queries and outputs a description of channel $\Psi$ satisfying $\dist(\Phi,\Psi)\le \vep$ with probability at least $9/10$.
 Furthermore, any quantum algorithm achieving this task requires $\Omega\p{4^k/k}$ queries. \end{theorem}

 Both algorithms are proved via Fourier-analytic techniques over superoperators defined in Section~\ref{sec:fourier}.
-In particular, we turn both problems to estimating the influence of a superoperator, which is a generalization of the influence of Boolean functions~\cite{O14_ABF} and the influence of operators~\cite{MO10_QBF}.
+In particular, we turn both problems to estimating the influence of a superoperator, which is a generalization of the influence of boolean functions~\cite{O14_ABF} and the influence of operators~\cite{MO10_QBF}.
 We prove a series of fundamental properties of the Fourier analysis and the influence of superoperators extending similar results on operators.
-The lower bound on testing $k$-junta channels combines the result of testing Boolean $k$-juntas obtained by~\cite{BKT20_lowerbound} and a structural result for $k$-junta channels.
+The lower bound on testing $k$-junta channels combines the result of testing boolean $k$-juntas obtained by~\cite{BKT20_lowerbound} and a structural result for $k$-junta channels.
 The lower bound on learning $k$-junta channels is obtained by a reduction from learning $k$-junta unitaries.

-To design both algorithms, we exhibit a simple Influence-Estimator to estimate the influence of channels.
+Besides, we exhibit a simple Influence-Estimator to estimate the influence of channels in Appendix~\ref{app:ie}.
 Compared with the estimator in~\cite{CNY22_juntatesting}, where it requires entanglement and 2-qubit operations, our Influence-Estimator requires only single-qubit operations and is as efficient as theirs.
 Therefore, it might be easily implemented in the lab.

 \paragraph{Contributions}